adamdecaf/docs/docs/ach/segment-file.md

 ACH File creation should default to NACHA rules by supporting both credits and debits in the same ACH file.
-Some legacy systems require the file to be segmented and contain only debits or credits in a file.
+Some legacy systems require the file to be segmented and contain only debits or only credits in a file.

 Segmenting files is a post file creation process that takes an input of an ACH.File and returns two ACH.Files that have been segmented (debits and credits).